QuantEcon/lecture-python.myst/lectures/rand_resp.md

 We can generate MSE Ratios theoretically using the above formulas.

-We can also perform a  Monte-Carlo simulation  of the MSE Ratio.
+We can also perform a  Monte Carlo simulation  of the MSE Ratio.

 ```{code-cell} ipython3
 cp1 = Comparison(0.6, 1000)